OHDSI/Vocabulary-v5.0/CIEL/readme.md

 Update of CIEL

 CIEL vocabulary source files can be requested from Andrew Kanter (IMO).
+These source files come already with mapping that is translated to OMOP relationships in the process of "load stage".

-The files had to be post-processed for a couple of small formatting issues (e.g. extra TAB characters)
-The processed csv files can be found here: https://drive.google.com/drive/folders/15omdYTgmftnUm0TA3D498yE8aSWw-SG3?usp=sharing
+The files had to be post-processed for a couple of small formatting issues (e.g. extra TAB characters) The processed csv files can be found here: https://drive.google.com/drive/folders/15omdYTgmftnUm0TA3D498yE8aSWw-SG3?usp=sharing